odoo/documentation/content/applications/hr/payroll/contracts.rst

    contracts.
 Please refer to the :doc:`../../productivity/documents` and :doc:`../../productivity/sign` documentation.

-To view the employee contracts, go to :menuselection:`Payroll app --> Contracts --> Contracts` from the top menu.
-All employee contracts are displayed in a default list view, grouped into four
+To view the employee contracts, go to the :menuselection:`Payroll app --> Contracts --> Contracts` from the top menu.
+All employee contracts, and their current contract status, are displayed in a Kanban view, by default.
+The Kanban view displays running contracts, contracts that require action, expired contracts, and cancelled contracts.
-categories: :guilabel:`New`, :guilabel:`Running`, :guilabel:`Expired`, and :guilabel:`Cancelled`.

-The default view has all categories collapsed.
-The number of contracts in each category is displayed next to the category name (example: `Running (20)`).
-To view the list of contracts under any category, click on the category, and the list expands downward, showing all contracts beneath it.

 .. image:: contracts/contracts-overview.png
    :align: center